Kenneth Ouriel

 Kenneth Ouriel (born October 21, 1956) is a vascular surgeon and medical researcher.
-He has published in scientific and medical journals.
-He treated former presidential candidate Bob Dole for an abdominal aortic aneurysm in 2001.
-In the middle 2000s, Ouriel went to Dubai as CEO to help build a world-class hospital; he treated several Middle Eastern rulers in addition to his administrative duties.
+In 2007, Ouriel was appointed the chief executive officer of Sheikh Khalifa Medical City in Abu Dhabi.
 In 2009, he was senior vice president and chief of international operations at NewYork-Presbyterian Hospital.
 He has been described as one of America's top vascular surgeons.

-Career
+Early life and education

 Ouriel was born in Rochester, New York, entered college at age 16, majored in biology and psychology at the University of Rochester and belonged to the fraternity Alpha Delta Phi.
 He was elected to Phi Beta Kappa in 1976 and graduated summa cum laude in 1977.
 He studied medicine at the University of Chicago and graduated in 1981 with Honors.
 He began a residency in general surgery at the University of Rochester Medical Center and completed a vascular surgical fellowship in 1987.
 He got a National Institutes of Health grant to study thrombosis and published results from a large, multicenter randomized trial of clot busting therapy in The New England Journal of Medicine in 1998.

+Career

 In 1998, he was recruited to the Cleveland Clinic as the chief of Vascular Surgery.
 He was promoted to Chief of Surgery in 2003 where he supervised 340 surgeons in the largest surgical department in the world.
 He authored three textbooks in vascular surgery and over 250 original scientific articles on a wide variety of vascular surgical topics, focusing on minimally invasive means to treat vascular disease.

 In 2001, he treated former presidential candidate Bob Dole who, at age 77, had an abdominal aortic aneurysm; Ouriel led a team of surgeons that inserted a stent graft.
 "Ouriel said that the team inserted a Y-shaped tube through an incision in Dole's leg and placed it inside the weakened portion of the aorta.
 The aneurysm will eventually contract around the stent, which will remain in place for the rest of Dole's life," wrote a reporter.
 Ouriel was the principal investigator on a five-year $5 million National Institutes of Health grant to study intravascular ultrasound regarding atherosclerotic plaque.